The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

-If you don't process a Leave of Absence, or are gone longer than two semesters, you will need to apply for readmission to UA in order to be able to enroll again.
+If you are gone longer than two semesters, you will need to apply for readmission to UA in order to be able to enroll again.
 The deadlines for students in good standing are April 1 for Summer, June 1 for Fall, and October 1 for Spring.
 Once you're readmitted you'll need to meet with an advisor for a "registration release."

 How does cohort registration work?

-If you are on track with the sequencing provided at your major reception, we will register you for all of your Professional Core Courses and Required Primary Major Courses.
-You are responsible for registering for your major elective courses and ALL of your secondary major courses.
+If you are on track with the sequencing provided at your Major Welcome Session, we will register you for all of your professional core courses and required primary major courses.
+You are responsible for registering for your major elective courses and all of your secondary major courses.

 When do I register for additional courses beyond the cohort schedule?